 Luckily, you can easily do this by ordering a period delay pill prescription.
 Here, we’re going to take a look at how period delay pills work, how you can use them, and where to get a prescription.

 How Do Period Delay Tablets Work?

-The hormone oestrogen is produced by the ovaries and causes the lining of the womb to thicken during the first two weeks of your cycle.
-After ovulation (when an egg is released from the ovaries), progesterone helps maintain this womb lining in case the egg is fertilised.
+Oestrogen is produced by the ovaries and causes the lining of the womb to thicken during the first two weeks of your cycle.
+After ovulation (when an egg is released from the ovaries), progesterone levels increase and this helps to maintain the lining of the womb in case an egg is fertilised.
 Typically, this womb lining is maintained for two weeks, in preparation for pregnancy.
-However, if the egg is not fertilised, progesterone levels drop steeply.
-This causes the womb to shed its lining and your period to begin.
+However, if the egg is not fertilised, progesterone levels drop quickly, causing the lining of the womb to shed i.e. your period.

 Although these tablets are quite effective if taken as advised, it is important to be aware that they are not 100% reliable and do not delay periods in every case.

 How To Delay Your Period Using Provera Tablets?

 Here at Webdoctor.ie, we can provide a prescription for period delay pills known as Provera.
 Provera tablets contain a synthetic hormone called Medroxyprogesterone Acetate.
 To use them effectively, you will need to start taking Provera tablets 3 days before your period is due.
 This helps to prevent your progesterone levels from dipping and your period starting.